List of Sex and the City characters: Aidan Shaw

 Aidan Shaw (John Corbett) is one of Carrie's long-term boyfriends.
-He is a sweet, good-natured furniture designer and Mr. Big's emotional opposite.
+He is a good-natured furniture designer who runs his own business, and Mr. Big's emotional opposite.
 At first, Carrie questions their seemingly perfect relationship, but over time accepts his sincerity.
-However, Aidan ends their relationship after her confession of an affair with Big.
+However, Aidan ends their relationship after Carrie confesses her affair with Big.
 They get back together six months later at Carrie's urging, eventually moving in together.
-When her apartment building goes co-op, he buys the apartment and proposes.
-When Carrie finds the engagement ring prior to Aidan's proposal, she freaks out and throws up as the ring isn't adequate to Carrie's taste.
-When Aidan finally proposes, Carrie's shocked to see a completely different ring.
+When her apartment building goes co-op, he buys her apartment and the adjoining apartment to combine them into a single shared home.
+When Carrie finds an engagement ring among Aidan's belongings, she does not like the design and throws up at the prospect of marriage.
+When Aidan proposes, Carrie is shocked to see a completely different ring.
 As it turns out, Samantha helped Aidan choose a more beautiful, appealing ring, much to Carrie's delight.
-Despite her initial misgivings, she accepts his marriage proposal but then becomes panicked and feels suffocated by the relationship, and realizes he still does not fully trust her, given her past affair with Big, and they break up for good.
-A year later they met on the street.
-Right before her date with a new flame, Jack Berger.
-It's revealed that Aidan has married Kathy, a fellow furniture designer and has a son, Tate.
+Despite her initial misgivings, she accepts his marriage proposal.
+Carrie then becomes panicked and feels suffocated by the relationship, and Aidan realizes he still does not fully trust Carrie, given her past affair with Big, and they break up for good.
+A year later, they met on the street, right before her date with a new flame, Jack Berger.
+It is revealed that Aidan has married Kathy, a fellow furniture designer, and has a son, Tate.

-Six years later, Carrie runs into Aidan in Abu Dhabi at a market.
-Aidan is there to buy some samples for his furniture company.
+In Sex and the City 2, six years later, Carrie runs into Aidan in Abu Dhabi at a market where he is buying samples for his furniture company.
 They resolve to meet for dinner to catch up.
-Aidan and Kathy had another two sons: Homer and Wyatt and are still very happy.
+Aidan reveals that he and Kathy are still happily married.
 In a moment of passion, they kiss.
 Carrie stops herself and runs away.

-That was the last time they met.
+In And Just Like That..., Carrie learns that Aidan lives in Virginia and has divorced Kathy.
+Carrie contacts Aidan, and he travels to New York City, and they begin dating again.
+He refuses to enter Carrie's apartment because it rekindles memories of their previous failed relationship and his attempt to turn it into a shared home.
+Carrie sells her apartment and purchases a townhouse in Gramercy Park to host Aidan and his sons when they visit New York, but after one of Aidan's sons injures himself in a car accident after a fight with Kathy, he tells Carrie he needs to return to Virginia to be there for his sons during their teenage years, but tells her they'll start dating again in five years.